MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureServiceDiagnosticsExtension.md

 ```

 ### -DiagnosticsConfigurationPath
-Specifies the configuration for azure_2 Diagnostics.
+Specifies the configuration for Azure Diagnostics.
 You can download the schema by using the following command:
                         `(Get-AzureServiceAvailableExtension -ExtensionName 'PaaSDiagnostics' -ProviderNamespace 'Microsoft.Azure.Diagnostics').PublicConfigurationSchema | Out-File -Encoding utf8 -FilePath 'WadConfig.xsd'`